davidOplatka/csm148-project/Appendix.md

 * Ridge (1SE) Correlation Coefficient: 0.44449
 * Ridge (1SE) $R^2$: 0.19689

 Since there were little improvements both metrically and visually through a model, we concluded that ridge and lasso regression did not significantly help considering the use of simply one factor, that being hours studied.
-Given the lack of datapoints and variability, it made it difficult for the graph to use regression.
-Given in our final model we use multiple predictors, ridge and lasso regression can serve as more useful indicators towards performance improvement.
+Given the lack of data points and variability, it was difficult to accurately predict students' exam scores solely based on this one variable.
+Given that our final model uses many predictors, ridge and lasso regression can serve as more useful indicators towards performance improvement (see main document).

 ## Logistic Regression

 Logistic regression was used as a binary classification model to predict whether a student would attend a public or private school based on various predictors.
 The feature selection technique used was Recursive Feature Elimination (RFE).
-With RFE, the model is iteratively trained on the data, and at each step the least important features (as indicated by the model’s coefficients) are removed.
+With RFE, the model is iteratively trained on the data, and at each step, the least important features (as indicated by the model’s coefficients) are removed.
 This process continues until only the most influential features remain, helping to simplify the model and potentially improve its performance.
-From this, the key predictors were: parental involvement, access to resources, and parental education level.
+From this, the key predictors were: `Parental_Involvement`, `Access_to_Resources`, and `Parental_Education_Level`.

 Since these predictors were all categorical variables, they needed to be encoded.
 We converted categorical features into numeric representations in two primary ways.
 For some variables, each category was turned into its own binary column (one-hot encoding), indicating presence (1) or absence (0) of a category.
 For others, the categories were replaced with integers that represent different categories, effectively putting them on a numeric scale (label encoding).

-Regularization was implicitly applied through the default “l2” penalty in LogisticRegression.
+Regularization was implicitly applied through the default `l2` penalty in scikit-learn's `LogisticRegression` model.
 This helped keep coefficients more stable and reduced overfitting, even though the dataset and feature set were relatively simple.
-Without regularization, certain predictors might have dominated the model, leading to poorer generalization.
-Thus, yes, regularization was needed and did support the interpretability and stability of the logistic regression model.
+Without regularization, certain predictors might have dominated the model, leading to poor generalization.
+Thus, regularization was needed and did support the interpretability and stability of the logistic regression model.

 Here are some key metrics:
 * Prediction Accuracy: 0.5120